Fixed or variable home loans: Where are interest rates right now?

 Fixed home loans under 2%

-This 2-year fixed rate option from Tic:toc presents great value as well as handy features like flexible repayment periods, free extra repayments (up to $20,000 annually) and redraws.
-There’s also the option to include an offset account which can help reduce the amount of interest you pay on your loan, although this is an add-on and comes with a $10 monthly fee.
-The only other mandatory fee on this mortgage is the $325 discharge fee.
+This 1-year fixed rate option from G&C Mutual presents great value as well as handy features like flexible repayment periods, free extra repayments (up to 5% of the loan balance p.a.) and redraws (fees apply).
+There’s also the option to include a split account which can give you the best of both worlds.
+There are no upfront or service fees.

 UHomeLoan (1 Yr Fixed)